PowerCommands/PowerCommands2022/PowerCommands Design Principles And Guidlines.md

 The configuration element class FavoriteConfiguration  must of course be added, place the file in a directory named Configuration. (just a naming convetion guidline)

 ## PowerCommandsConfiguration.yaml
-You should have this file in one of the projects and this project is most suitable for that, the configuration file is needed at runtime by the Console application.
-If you customize the PowerCommandsConfiguration class you also need to add this in the yaml configuration file so that the application can use it.
+You should have this file in one of the projects and the Commands or the Console project is suitable for that, the configuration file is needed at runtime by the Console application.
+If you customize the PowerCommandsConfiguration class you also need to add this in the yaml configuration file so that the application can use it, same is also true when removing stuff, they should be in sync with each other.

-**Heads up!** If something is wrong in the file a default instanse will be used and a default.yaml file will be created in the application root directory.
-You could use that to correct the problem of the yaml structure.
-The sample configuration file contains some custom items that must be removed from the yaml as well as from the **PowerCommandsConfiguration** class.

-You could of course just let it be and things will run smootly and when you are feeling brave, then you could start removing unnecessary things.

 ### More then one PowerCommand project in the same implemantation? (no problem but...)
 If your PowerCommand implementation contains more then one PowerCommands project only one of them should contain this classes, it dosent matter wich one.